-Migrate Goose Repellent contains methyl anthranilate, a non-toxic food-grade grape extract that geese hate.
+Bird B Gone’s Avian Migrate Goose & Bird Repellent irritates the birds’ mucous membranes causing them to avoid the area.
 The chemical won’t harm geese, pets or people; yet it repels geese from golf courses, industrial parks, and similar commercial property.

 For Flocks of Starlings & Pigeons

 The Bird-Hazing System releases a light haze of methyl anthranilate, a non-toxic, EPA approved food-grade ingredient that irritates a bird’s mucous membranes.
 The repellent effect is only temporary and will not injure birds.